richardsonlima/richardsonlima.github.io/_posts/2022-02-15-neurodiversity-tech-challenges.markdown

 ## Workplace Vignettes: Living Neurodivergence in Tech

 Stories help us imagine realities we might otherwise overlook.
-These short portraits are not diagnoses but metaphors of how cognitive diversity can manifest in real workplaces—Apple, Microsoft, AWS, global banks, or data-driven startups.
+These short portraits are not diagnoses but metaphors of how cognitive diversity can manifest in real workplaces Apple, Microsoft, AWS, global banks, or data-driven startups.
 They are reminders: your colleague’s brilliance and struggles may both be true at once.

 ### Autism Spectrum (ASC/Level 1)
 **Ana, Software Engineer at Microsoft**
 Ana writes code like a watchmaker: precise, consistent, and elegant.
 She can spot anomalies in distributed systems that escape entire QA teams.
-Yet, the chaos of last-minute sprint meetings drains her energy.
-Clear tickets and well-documented APIs allow her genius to shine; vague instructions suffocate it.
-Colleagues learn that giving Ana structure is not a courtesy—it is a multiplier of value.
+Yet, the chaos of last minute sprint meetings drains her energy.
+Clear tickets and well documented APIs allow her genius to shine; vague instructions suffocate it.
+Colleagues learn that giving Ana structure is not a courtesy it is a multiplier of value.

 ### ADHD
 **Lucas, Data Scientist at Apple**
 Lucas thrives in hackathons.
 His brain leaps across datasets, finding correlations no one else sees.
-But his JIRA board looks like a storm: half-finished tasks, sudden pivots, nights of hyperfocus followed by mornings of exhaustion.
+But his JIRA board looks like a storm: half finished tasks, sudden pivots, nights of hyperfocus followed by mornings of exhaustion.
 Pairing him with a project manager who breaks down milestones turns his bursts of insight into deliverables that transform products.

 ### ADD (Predominantly Inattentive Type)
 **Marina, Cloud Engineer at AWS**